 uThukela district municipality has a guiding by-laws relating to environmental management namely: water services By-laws, & Environmental pollution control By-laws.
-The Environmental Pollution Control By- laws as well as the municipal health services by law.All the above-mentioned By-laws are scheduled to be presented to Council for adoption in Council sitting of July 2021.
+The Environmental Pollution Control By-laws as well as the municipal health services by law.
+All the above-mentioned By-laws were presented to Council for adoption in Council sitting of July 2021.
 The following legislations are also used by the municipality in performing municipal health services functions: